chromatone/chromatone.center/theory/music/notation/solmization/index.md

 For Japanese music, the first line of Iroha, an ancient poem used as a tutorial of traditional kana, is used for solmization.
 The syllables representing the notes A, B, C, D, E, F, G are **i, ro, ha, ni, ho, he, to** respectively.
 Shakuhachi musical notation uses another solmization system beginning "Fu Ho U".

 Javanese musicians derive syllables from numbers: **ji-ro-lu-pat-ma-nem-pi**.
 These names derive from one-syllable simplification of the Javanese numerals siji, loro, telu, papat, lima, enem, pitu. ([Pa]pat and pi[tu], corresponding to 4 and 7, are skipped in the pentatonic slendro scale.)

+## DODEKA system

+The objective was to create 2-letter names that convey a relationship between the names of the notes and their position on the staff.

+We did that using letters that are not present in the English (anglo-saxon) designation.

+For example, the note Do# (C#) is called Ka (K) because it shares the same position as La (A) (ie. both notes are above a line).

+Following this logic, the 12 notes can be written as:
+Do / Ka / Ré / To(l) / Mi / Fa / Hu / So(l) / Pi / La / Vé / Si.

+In English, we only use the first letters, which gives us the following sequence:
+C / K / D / T / E / F / H / G / P / A / V / B.